vcealgorithmics/vcealgorithmics.github.io/studydesign/index.md

 It is important to be familiar with all of the properties and types of graph, including

->"
->– cyclicity and connectedness as properties of graphs
+> – cyclicity and connectedness as properties of graphs
->– trees and decision trees
+> – trees and decision trees
->– directed graphs and directed acyclic graphs
+> – directed graphs and directed acyclic graphs
->– weighted graphs, weighted path lengths and topological distance"
+> – weighted graphs, weighted path lengths and topological distance"

 Not only do you have to know what they are, you also need to know how to use them, as per the key skills :

->  "explain the role of ADTs for data modelling
+> - explain the role of ADTs for data modelling
 > - read and write ADT signature specifications
 > - use ADTs in accordance with their specifications
 > - select and apply appropriate ADTs to model real-world problems